bitcoin/bitcoin/test/README.md

 anywhere in the test.
 You will then be able to inspect variables, as well as call methods that interact with the dashd nodes-under-test.

-If further introspection of the bitcoind instances themselves becomes necessary, this can be accomplished by first setting a pdb breakpoint at an appropriate location, running the test to that point, then using `gdb` to attach to the process and debug.
+If further introspection of the dashd instances themselves becomes necessary, this can be accomplished by first setting a pdb breakpoint at an appropriate location, running the test to that point, then using `gdb` to attach to the process and debug.